-Athaliah – tough, ruthless, used to power, but a bit too scary
+Athaliah – tough, ruthless, used to power, but quite scary

 Miriam– conservative, powerful connections, a born leader – short odds on Miriam

 Deborah– ideal for the War Cabinet, but might frighten the voters

 Delilah – she was probably a foreigner, and in any case has too much of a past to suit conservative voters

 Bathsheba– an ideal candidate: powerful connections, politically astute, popular with a wide range of the voting public, good publicity machine